fujirinngo/LTG.Pushshift_API_Caller/README.md

 ## Future Features to be Added
-<li>Using the csv module so the caller returns a csv file with the subreddit and its number of users with at least 5 comments
+<li>Using the csv module to integrate the caller with the overall pipeline

-<li>Streamlining the process more?</li>